ladderlab-xjtu/NeuroExplainer/README.md

 ```

 ## Step 1.
 Data preparation
-We provide processed and curated dataset from the [Developing Human Connectome Project (dHCP)](https://biomedia.github.io/dHCP-release-notes/index.html) available [here](https://gin.g-node.org/lzjwilliams/geometric-deep-learning-benchmarking), subject to the [dHCP data sharing agreement](http://www.developingconnectome.org/data-release/second-data-release/open-access-dhcp-data-terms-of-use-version-4-0_2019-05-23/).
+We provide processed and curated dataset from the [Developing Human Connectome Project (dHCP)](https://biomedia.github.io/dHCP-release-notes/index.html).
 Note that the data repository is private and only visible to those who have access.
+The input spherical surfaces contain 10, 242 vertices, and three features, i.e., cortical thickness, mean curvature, and convexity, are required for the classfication.
 ## Step 2.
 Training
 ### Train
 After data prepration, modify the [main.py](https://github.com/qianyuhou/NeuroExplainer/blob/main/main.py) file to match the training data in your own path.
 To save the coresponding models and results, the save directories must be manually changed.
 Then, run: